trflynn89/sublime-format/README.md

 right-click on a file to see "Format File" in the context menu.

 By default, the entire file will be formatted.
 However, if any selections are active, only those selections will be formatted.
-Note: `prettier` only supports formatting a single selection.
+Note: `prettier` and `autopep8` only support formatting a single selection.
 If there are multiple selections added, only the last will be formatted.

 This plugin may also be used to format code automatically when a file is saved.
 See [Settings](#Settings).